hsoft/jobprogress/docs/job.rst

     .. method:: add_progress(progress=1, desc='')

         Add ``progress`` units of progress to the current work unit.
 Send description ``desc`` to the callback.

+    .. method:: check_if_cancelled()

+        Raises JobCancelled if the user has cancelled the job like add_progress would normally do, but it doesn't change the current progress.
+Use this if you're doing work with an indeterminate amount of work units and want to make the task cancellable.

     .. method:: iter_with_progress(sequence, desc_format=None, every=1)

         Yields each element of ``sequence`` by first calling :meth:``start_job`` on self with progress units equal to the length of ``sequence``.
 At each yields, :meth:``add_progress`` is called.
 If ``desc_format`` is not None, a new description is generated from the format at every ``every`` element.
 For example, such a format could be "Processed %d elements out of %d".
 If you have a lot of elements in ``sequence``, it might be a good idea to make ``every`` higher so that description formatting doesn't affect your process performance too much.